 In the case of Good 1, as incomes rise by 33.3% (from $1500 to $2000), demand for Good 1 rises by 33.3% (from 30 to 40).
 In this case YED is positive, and the good is a normal good with a unit elasticity.

 For Good 2, which is also a normal good, demand is more responsive, with YED of (+) 2.0.
 This signifies that the good is more likely to be a luxury than a basic necessity.

 In contrast, demand for Good 3 falls indicating it is an inferior good.

-Demand-income curves can be used to illustrate the relationship between income and quantity demanded, and can help identify when goods are normal or inferior goods.
+Demand-income curves, also called Engel Curves, after German statistician Ernst Engel, can be used to illustrate the relationship between income and quantity demanded, and can help identify when goods are normal or inferior goods.